Digital Quantum Simulation of Hadronization in Yang-Mills Theory: Introduction

 Yang-Mills theory plays a fundamental role in the constructions of the Standard Model (SM) of particle physics.
 One important property of the theory is asymptotic freedom demonstrating that the interaction becomes weaker as the energy scale evolves higher.
 This makes the theory rigidly predictable by perturbation when the energy of the physics processes are high enough.
-While in the opposite infrared limit, the interaction is so large that the perturbation theory breaks down and some interesting phenomena are out of understanding without obscurity.
+While in the opposite infrared limit, the interaction is so large that the perturbation theory breaks down and some interesting phenomena are {very difficult to understand}.
 One significant example of the non-perturbative effects is the colour confinement in quantum chromodynamics (QCD) which is a prototype of Yang-Mills theory with $SU(3)$ colour symmetry.
 Due to the confinement, the colour charged quarks and gluons can not be isolated and observed directly at low energy.
 They must clump together to form observable hadrons.

 The nature of hadronization is far away from well explored and remains as a big mystery in high energy physics.
 On the other hand, the knowledge of hadronization is indispensable in investigating the new physics beyond the SM, since hadrons appear inevitably in every high energy physics experiment.
 Plenty of endeavours have been made since 1960s and various phenomenological models can give us some information on hadronization so that it can be taken into account in the experimental data analysis.
 More precise and comprehensive knowledge of the hadronization effects is required as more precise experiments devoting to study the new physics.